-The WWL 2022 Persecution pattern for Qatar shows:
+The WWL 2023 Persecution pattern for Qatar shows (see diagram below):

-- The average pressure on Christians is at a very high level (13.3 points). - All spheres of life show very high or extreme levels of pressure, with the levels being highest in Church, Private and Family life.
-This reflects the difficulties converts face to practice and share their faith among their own family members.
-The extremely high score for Church life reflects the difficulties the churches face when trying to build new churches, for example, and the limitations they face which hinder evangelization among Muslims. - The score for violence went up from 1.5 in WWL 2021 to 7.2 points in WWL 2022, due to the forced closure of most villa house-churches.
+- The average pressure on Christians is at a very high level (13.3 points). - Pressure is at an extreme level in Church, Private and Family life.
+This reflects the difficulties converts face to practice and share their faith among their own family members and the difficulties the churches face when trying to build new churches, for example, and the limitations they face which hinder evangelization among Muslims. - The score for violence went down from 7.2 points in WWL 2022 to 1.5 points in WWL 2023.
+This major decrease was caused by no new churches being forced to close during the WWL 2023 reporting period.